-Teaching responsibilities vary based on academic qualifications of the individual and department needs.
+- Teaching responsibilities vary based on academic qualifications of the individual and department needs.
 They are not expected to meet faculty requirements for scholarship.
-Professional responsibilities may include, but are not limited to:

-- a.
-Instruct, advise, and mentor students; - b.
-Maintain a minimum of three (3) hours of weekly (on at least two (2) days), regularly scheduled, posted office and advising hours; - c.
-Fairly evaluate students' learning; - d.
-Assist with student recruitment, advising, and retention; - e.
-Attend university faculty meetings and college or school and departmental meetings and activities; - f.
-Attend the annual Fall Faculty Workshop and two (2) commencements a year; - g.
-Coaching faculty follow the guidelines of the APU Employee Handbook with regard to vacation, holidays, sick leave, and other benefits; - h.
-Assume other responsibilities as determined by the chair or dean.
+Professional responsibilities may include, but are not limited to: - 1) Instruct, advise, and mentor students; - 2) Maintain a minimum of three (3) hours of weekly (on at least two (2) days), regularly scheduled, posted office and advising hours; - 3) Fairly evaluate students' learning; - 4) Assist with student recruitment, advising, and retention; - 5) Attend university faculty meetings and college or school departmental meetings and activities: - 6) Attend the annual Fall Faculty Workshop and two (2) commencements per year; - 7) Coaching faculty are considered mandated responsible employees and are required to report incidents of alleged Title IX policy violation to the Title IX coordinator.
+In addition, they must complete annual Title IX training; - 8) Complete required FERPA, Respect and Esteem, and Diversity training; - 9) Assume other responsibilities as determined by the chair or dean.